danrot/master-thesis/01_introduction.md

 The performance of this functionality is not a very high prioritized item, since it is not thought to be used every single day.
-However, the performance has quite a big impact on search engine optimization, since some website crawler added this factor as a criteria for the ranking of the website.
-This implies that these crawlers have to be kept out if this functionality is used.
+However, the performance has quite a big impact on search engine optimization, since some website crawler added this factor as a criteria for the ranking of the website, so that slow websites are ranked worse.This implies that these crawlers have to be kept out if this functionality is used.

 ## Sulu Components
 This chapter will introduce the current situation of Sulu in more detail.